Augie, Nigeria

 Augie is a Local Government Area in Kebbi State, Nigeria.
 Its headquarters are in the town of Augie.

-Major Towns in the area include Bagaye, Birnin Tudu, Bubuce, Illela.
-The area is primarily agricultural producing sugarcane, mango, banana etc. The major language groups are Hausa, Fulani and Zabarmanci, and the population is predominantly Muslim.
+The major language groups are Hausa, Fulani and Zabarma, and the population is predominantly Muslim.

 It has an area of 1,185 km^{2} and a population of 117,287 at the 2006 census.

 The postal code of the area is 861.